 Beside some famous places for Ninh Binh Tourism mentioned above, there are a lot of other attractive sites such as Tien Cave, Hoa Son Cave, Van Trinh Cave, Ga Channel and so on.
 Just take these suggestions as reference and then, plan for your own trip to Ninh Binh Province as your wish.

-Let’s take a visit and discover the beauty of Ninh Binh for your holidays by browsing Hanoi travel agency to enjoy these amazing destinations by a package tour
+Let’s take a visit and discover the beauty of Ninh Binh for your holidays by browsing Hanoi local operator to enjoy these amazing destinations by a package tour

 Phat Diem Stone Church